statping/statping/dev/README.md

 ``` go
 func (db *DbConfig) CreateDatabase() error
 ```
-CreateDatabase will CREATE TABLES for each of the Statup elements
+CreateDatabase will CREATE TABLES for each of the Statping elements